chidiesobe/flight-delay-analysis/README.md

 # [Correlation Matrix](#correlation-matrix)
 ![Weeks with the most delays](/visualisations/correlation-matix.png)

 The correlation matrix provides insights into the linear relationships between pairs of variables.
-Here's an analysis of the correlation matrix you provided:
+Below is an analysis of the correlation:

 - The magnitude of Correlation: The correlation values range from -1.00 to 1.00.
 A value closer to 1.00 or -1.00 indicates a stronger linear relationship, while values closer to 0 suggest a weaker relationship.